aadimator/aadimator.com/content/certificates/android-basics-nanodegree/index.md

 ---
 title: Android Basics Nanodegree
-subtitle: A lovely new website design for this household name technology company.
-description: This is a demo post that shows what you can do inside portfolio and blog posts.
-We’ve included everything you need to create engaging posts and case studies to show off your work in a beautiful way.
+subtitle: A basic Android development Nanodegree by Udacity and Google.
+description: In this Nanodegree, I learned the basics of Android programming along with the best practices that are used to develop professional Android applications.
+  I completed several Android apps along the way to solidify the concepts that I was learning throughout the Nanodegree program.
 color: 416BBF
-featured: true
+featured: false
 categories:
 - Certificates
-  - Udacity
 tags:
+- Android
 - Certificates
 - Udacity
 authors:
 - Aadam
 resources:
 - src: "**.webp"
-    name: "Certificate: Android Basics Nanodegree"
+  name: 'Certificate: Android Basics Nanodegree'
+colorpicker: "#416BBF"
+date: 2016-10-17T20:58:13Z

 ---
 In this Nanodegree, I learned the basics of Android programming along with the best practices that are used to develop professional Android applications.
 I completed several Android apps along the way to solidify the concepts that I was learning throughout the Nanodegree program.

 ---